StephSabel/Obsidian_Template/Journal/Meetings/2024/12-December/20-Friday/Project Status Update.md

 ## Notes

-- Mark is impressed with the project next week
+- Mark is impressed with the project progress
 - Mark needs to check the budget for a possible project extension
 	- He asked me to create a draft for the project plan of the extended phase